 Sizing: The 159 felt just right and it was a perfect fit for my specs listed above.
-Feels like it’s perfect for anyone with an 8 or 9 boot and a 10 reduced footprint boot but even a non reduced footprint 10 could probably work.
-As you get to 10 to even a reduced footprint 11 the 162 could work well but then from there it’s time to go wide.
+Feels like it’s perfect for anyone with an 8 or 9 boot and a 10 reduced footprint boot but even a non-reduced footprint 10 could probably work.
+As you get to 10 to even a reduced footprint 11 the 162 could work well but then from there, it’s time to go wide.

-On Snow Feel: I would say it’s more on the locked in side of stable and it feels like there is some consequence compared to some ride hybrid camber boards.
+On Snow Feel: I would say it’s more on the locked inside of stable and it feels like there is some consequence compared to some ride hybrid camber boards.
 It’s still nothing like camber and it can skid a turn pretty easy for how aggressive it feels.
-It’s still the kind of board that appeals to a more aggressive rider who ocassionally rides switch that likes to point it.
+It’s still the kind of board that appeals to a more aggressive rider who occasionally rides switch that likes to point it.
 Even though it has the pig name it’s got a traditional shape to it that isn’t pigish in any way.
 If you want to mellow out your ride it won’t get cranky on you and it can cruise too.

 Edge Hold: Ride boards all seem to have similar grip.
 The stiffer flex gives the Ride Mtnpig a little more grip than other boards I tried it against from Ride but it’s still missing that confidence inspiring grip in borderline hard snow.
 Still many might appreciate the non-disrupted sidecut if you aren’t into the extra grab that disrupted sidecuts do have.